-The right of the Muslim Turkish community in Western Thrace1 in Greece to elect its own religious leaders is granted by the 1913 Athens Treaty and guaranteed by the 1923 Lausanne Treaty which determined the legal status of the Turkish and Greek minorities in İstanbul.
-The obligations assumed by Greece and Turkey under Section III of this Treaty include the right to establish, manage and control at their own expense, any charitable, religious and social institutions, any schools and other establishments for instruction and education, with the right to use their own language and to exercise their own religion freely therein.
+The right of the Muslim Turkish community in Western Thrace in Greece to elect its own religious leaders is granted by the 1913 Athens Treaty and guaranteed by the 1923 Lausanne Treaty which determined the legal status of the Turkish and Greek minorities in İstanbul.
+The obligations assumed by Greece of this Treaty include the right to establish, manage and control at their own expense, any charitable, religious and social institutions, any schools and other establishments for instruction and education, with the right to use their own language and to exercise their own religion freely therein.

-1 The Turkish Minority of Western Thrace is recognized by the Greek State as "Muslim minority in Thrace" on the ground that there is no single ethnic identity for the entire minority and rejects definition of the "Turkish Minority of Western Thrace", although the ethnic identity of members belonging to the Minority is defined as "Turkish" in legal documents.
+&lt;sup>1 The Turkish Minority of Western Thrace is recognized by the Greek State as "Muslim minority in Thrace" on the ground that there is no single ethnic identity for the entire minority and rejects definition of the "Turkish Minority of Western Thrace", although the ethnic identity of members belonging to the Minority is defined as "Turkish" in legal documents.

-Following the death of the Mufti of Rodopi in 1985, Greece abolished the right to freedom to choose its own religious leaders and transferred it to the state by the appointment of muftis by the Ministry of Education and Religious Affairs by Presidential Decree of December 24, 1990 and Law no. 1920/1991 on Muslim religious instructors2.
+Following the death of the Mufti of Rodopi in 1985, Greece abolished the right to freedom to choose its own religious leaders and transferred it to the state by the appointment of muftis by the Ministry of Education and Religious Affairs by Presidential Decree of December 24, 1990 and Law no. 1920/1991 on Muslim religious instructors.

 The Muslim Turkish community members declared it contary to the religious autonomy and elected their own Muftis as their own religious leaders in Komotini and Xanthi.

-The appointment of Muftis by the state is a clear intervention into religious autonomy of the Muslim Turkish community.
 The Greek state did not recognise the Muftis who were elected by the community and elected muftis were prosecuted and sentenced to prison for the illegal use of religious symbols.
-In the cases lodged by elected muftis against Greece, the European Court of Human Rights(ECtHR) ordered that there has been a violation of Article 9 of the Convention3.
+In the cases lodged by elected muftis against Greece, the European Court of Human Rights(ECtHR) ordered that there has been a violation of Article 9 of the Convention.

 There is a duality today, the Muftis appointed by the State and the Muftis elected by the Turkish community in the region.
-There are new policies and practices of the Greek government in order control the religious leadership and the religious instructors in order to increase its control over the Muslim Turkish community.
-We have received information from the ground that the Greek government plans to make Mufti elections by religious instructors hired in the public schools in the region of Western Thrace under Law 4115/2013^[4] (known as 240 Imam Law), which regulated how religious instructors to teach Islam to the children belonging to the Muslim Turkish community would be appointed to Greek-language public primary and secondary schools and mosques in Western Thrace under the auspices of the government-appointed muftis.
+There are new policies and practices of the Greek government in order to increase its control over the Muslim Turkish community.
+We have received information from the ground that the Greek government plans to make Mufti elections by religious instructors hired in the public schools in the region of Western Thrace under Law 4115/2013[4] (known as 240 Imam Law), which regulated how religious instructors to teach Islam to the children belonging to the Muslim Turkish community would be appointed to Greek-language public primary and secondary schools and mosques in Western Thrace under the auspices of the government-appointed muftis.
+For further implementation of Law 4115/2013 which is known as "240 Imams Law", the Greek Ministry of Education has made an announcement in August 2017 for filling of positions of in the region and noted that one hundred and twenty (120) positions of Islamic religious instructors will be recruited under a fixed term contract of nine (9) months duration.

-This development in the religious field raise concerns of the Muslim Turkish community on grounds that the Greek government is planning to take a step on the election of Muftis with no prior consultations or dialogue with the community representatives in a way which would further destroy the autonomy in the religious field.
+These developments in the religious field raise concerns of the Muslim Turkish community on grounds that the Greek government is planning to take a step on the election of Muftis with no prior consultations or dialogue with the community representatives in a way which would further destroy the autonomy in the religious field.
 Unfortunately, there is no channel or mechanism of dialogue and/or consultation with community members on issues which would directly affect their daily lives.